Synapticplastic/3D-Printing/README.md

 The second file adapts a FUS transducer alone the scalp, with slits for velcro straps

 For citation: eLife 2020;9:e54497  DOI: 10.7554/eLife.54497

+For any 3D-printing or design-related questions please email fomenkoa@myumanitoba.ca

+Last update: Nov 27, 2020